 The dining area, with an exceptionally long communal table, plays host to brunch and dinner.
-This flows seamlessly through the lounge to the well-stocked bar at the other end of the building.
+This flows seamlessly through a simple little lounge area to the well-stocked bar at the other end of the building.
 Here you'll find a 'help-yourself' drinks fridge, as well as tea- and coffee-making facilities.
 White-washed floors blend in with the lighter-coloured earth around the camp, and add to the overall light and airy feel.

-The wide, wooden viewing deck at Nxai Pan Camp leads out to an open firepit area.
-Guests often enjoy pre- and post-dinner drinks around the fire, and breakfast is usually served here too, before the morning activity.
+Outside, the wide, wooden viewing deck at Nxai Pan Camp leads down to an open, sandy firepit area.
+Guests often enjoy pre- and post-dinner drinks around the fire, and an early breakfast is usually served here too, before the morning activity.

 Off to one side of the deck is a small plunge pool, with sunloungers offering front row seats to the action at the permanent waterhole in front of the camp.
-On one of our visits, we were quite entertained watching four bull elephants vying for a small, but clearly prime position in the water.
+On one of our visits, we were quite entertained watching herds of bull elephants vying for prime position in the water.

 The curio shop was well stocked when we visited, with a good range of items available.
 We were particularly grateful for our complimentary fleeces on a chilly morning game drive during one visit in March.

-Game viewing in Nxai Pan National Park is erratic, but it can be exceptional.
-During the rains (usually from November to April.
+Game viewing in Nxai Pan National Park can be erratic, but is often exceptional in the so-called 'green season', usually from November to April.
 This is when the area receives the annual rains, and the pans become covered in lush, sweet grass.
-This abundance of nutritious food attracts swathes of plains game, including zebra, springbok, wildebeest and gemsbok; a veritable buffet for predators – including lion, cheetah, black-backed jackals and (because of the woodlands dotted around the pans) even leopard.
+The abundance of nutritious food attracts swathes of plains game, including zebra, springbok, wildebeest and gemsbok: a veritable buffet for predators – including lion, cheetah, black-backed jackals and (because of the woodlands dotted around the pans) even leopard.

 Of note are the unusually large herds of giraffe that have been spotted here, sometimes more than 30 in any one group.
 It was interesting to us that, because of the mixed vegetation, this is one of the few places in Botswana, and probably the most northern part of the country, where you are likely to encounter impala and springbok together.

 In the southern section of Nxai Pan park is an unusual group of giant baobab trees.
-Known as Baines Baobabs, they were immortalised by the Victorian artist Thomas Baines, who painted them in 1861.
+Known as Baines’ Baobabs, they were immortalised by the Victorian artist Thomas Baines, who painted them in 1861.
 If you were to look at his picture today, you'd note that they remain almost exactly as he painted them around 150 years ago.
-They are quite a drive from the camp, so it's usually worth visiting these on a full-day trip – though it's worth noting that the long and bumpy drive is not a game-drive route.
+They are quite a drive from the camp, so are usually best visited on a full-day trip – though it's worth noting that the long and bumpy drive is not a game-drive route.
 Of considerable note on this trip was our epic sighting of a 2.5m black mamba crossing the road on our way to Baines’ Baobabs!

-Ideal length of stay: Two nights here is usually ideal; but during the summer months when summer game-viewing opportunities are potentially very good, we might suggest three nights.
+- Two nights at Nxai Pan is usually ideal, but during the summer months when summer game-viewing opportunities are potentially very good, we might suggest three nights.

-Directions: Access is usually by air.
-It is approximately a 25-minute light aircraft flight from Maun Airport to the airstrip for Nxai Pan Camp, followed by a 15-minute game drive to the camp.
-The airstrip will be approximately 5km from the camp and the flight time from Maun is approximately 25 minutes.
+- Access is usually by air.
+It is approximately a one-hour light aircraft flight from Maun Airport to the airstrip for Nxai Pan Camp, followed by a 15-minute game drive to the camp.

 Food & drink